 What would you recommend if I’ve got those

-The next thing I would do when I’m looking at those properties, I’m looking at you, you’re taking cues from what you’re saying.
+The next thing I would do about serviced accommodation is when I’m looking at those properties, I’m looking at you, you’re taking cues from what you’re saying.
 So what you’re looking at is you’re filtering them by the price per month.
 But you also want to take cues from what you can see on the screen the description of the property, does it look like it’s available like right now.
 You want to look at the condition of the property.

-I think the biggest mistake is that people go in, they’ve been on a course and like: “Hey we’ve all done it and I’ve done it come fresh out”
+I think the biggest mistake is that people go in, they’ve been on a course and like: “Hey, we’ve all done it, and I’ve done it come fresh out.”

-Of course full of ideas, full of enthusiasm.
-But you then go out and the first thing you do is yet you stumble into an estate agent with a vague idea of what you’re looking for, a vague idea of what you can afford to put into the property.
+Of course, full of ideas, full of enthusiasm.
+But you then go out, and the first thing you do is yet you stumble into an estate agent with a vague idea of what you’re looking for, a vague idea of what you can afford to put into the property.
 And you’re using language that the agent has heard 100 million times before from everybody else who’s ever come off a course.

-Being clear and ready
+Being clear and ready about your serviced accommodation

 What you should be getting from a real estate agent or landlord

 If you think of the agent has never heard somebody say those words before, you are on you, you’re living under a rock.
-I think the expression that comes to mind is you can’t bullshit a bullshitter.
+I believe the expression that comes to mind is you can’t bullshit a bullshitter.

-It’s always really good to bring someone with you who has that credibility and experience to get you going and get over that when you are specific with an agent.
+It’s always perfect to bring someone with you who has that credibility and experience to get you going and get over that when you are specific with an agent.
 When you go in with costings, when you go in showing that you are ready, willing and able to move on the deal now, and you can sign off on that property, then you are much more likely to have an agent say “I will put that proposition in front of my landlord” and those are the words you want to hear.